Text only available in Spanish

 - Academic Transcript: (60%).
 If candidates have not yet finished their degree studies, they must present their academic transcript with the grades obtained up to that time.

 - Knowledge of the English language, accrediting at least a B2 European Level: (20%).
 It is necessary to provide an official document certifying the level of English of the candidate.
 In the case that applicants are not able to present a certificate, candidates may take a level test at the Cantoblanco Campus.
-To request a sitting for this exam, you must first apply for admission and then contact the Director of the Master´s Degree to confirm the date on which the exam will be administered.
-This exam may be taken on the following dates:
+To request a sitting for this exam, you must first apply for admission and then contact to Mercedes Larrosa (Faculty of Humanities and Social Sciences) to confirm the date on which the exam will be administered.

 -Letter of Motivation: (20%).
 The candidate must send a Letter of Motivation, following the instructions provided.